 - Invoice tracking is also cumbersome, especially where there may be different law firm invoice templates for various practice areas or client arrangements—for example, hourly rates versus flat fees.

 On top of these challenges, add on shifting client expectations.
-In a world where so many payment options are now digital, many clients shudder at having to mail a check or even provide in-person payment.
+In a world where so many payment options are now digital, many clients shudder at having to post a cheque or even provide in-person payment.
 In addition, they often seek flexibility, such as payment plans that allow them to pay large legal bills over time.

 How do I make a legal invoice?

 The legal invoicing process begins when lawyers and staff log their billable and non-billable time working on a client file.
 At the appropriate time for billing—often on a monthly basis, when the legal matter comes to an end, or at another milestone event—the lawyer responsible for the file will review time entries, revising or removing entries when necessary.
 Finally, a staff member will prepare an invoice detailing the work done and the amount owing, then send it to the client.

 Examples of law firm invoice templates

 Legal invoice templates are one way that law firms are streamlining the billing process.
 It bears noting that there are many free templates available, such as this legal invoice template provided by Clio.

 Here are a few additional invoice samples that you can download in various formats: